GitauHarrison/notes/two_factor_authentication/twilio_verify_2fa.md

     </script>
 {% endblock %}
 ```
 The JavaScript library used in this example is `intl-tel-input`.
-The library provides such wonderful user interface that allows a user to properly key in their phone numbers.
+The library provides such a wonderful user interface that allows a user to properly key in their phone numbers.
 Remember to add their CSS and JS links before targeting the `verification_phone` DOM.
 You can learn more about it from their [GitHub repo](https://github.com/jackocnr/intl-tel-input).

 #### Verify the client

-When the user submits their phone number, that data will be stored in a flask session and it will used as an argument to the `request_verification_token` function.
+When the user submits their phone number, that data will be stored in a flask session and it will be used as an argument to the `request_verification_token` function.
 We have not implemented the `request_verification_token` function, but we will do so now.

 Let's create a module called `twilio_verify_api.py` within the `app` directory.
 This module will contain all the logic used when working with the Twilio Verify API.